Matinicus Isle, Maine

 Matinicus Isle is an island plantation in Knox County, Maine, United States.
-The island is located within Penobscot Bay about 20 miles east of the mainland coast and is accessible by state ferry service from Rockland or by air taxi from Knox County Regional Airport.
+The island is located within Penobscot Bay approximately 20 miles east of the mainland coast and is accessible by state ferry service from Rockland or by air taxi from Knox County Regional Airport.
 The plantation is both a year-round island community and a summer colony.
 The population was 53 at the 2020 census.